Serving the greater Bozeman area in southwest Montana

 After leaving Bozeman, we will meet at Albertson's parking lot in Livingston at 7:30 a.m. and then leave from there at 7:45 a.m.
 Car-pooling is essential.

-In rolling prairie we may find McCown's Longspur, Long-billed Curlew, raptors, Mountain Bluebirds and pronghorns.
-We may see towhees, warblers, and tanagers.
+In rolling prairie we may find McCown's Longspur, Long-billed Curlew, and raptors.
 In the Mission Creek Valley we will watch for Wild Turkeys and listen for warblers, and watch for crossbills in the spruce forest.
 On the return trip we may see Lark Buntings.
-We have seen over 110 species along this route, including Sprague's Pipit, Upland Sandpiper, and Broad-winged Hawk, but we usually average about 75 species.
-This trip is for all skill levels.
+We have seen over 110 species along this route, including Sprague's Pipit, Upland Sandpiper, and Broad-winged Hawk.

 Leader: Jeff Pentel, 586-3534

-We travel through a variety of habitat, from lowland riparian to juniper woodlands and high-altitude forest, focusing on birding by sound and sight for beginners to advanced birders (interested children welcome).
-We have seen 65-85 species on this trip, including Ovenbird, Corilleran Flycatcher, and Broad-tailed Hummingbird.
+We travel through a variety of habitats, from lowland riparian to juniper woodlands and high-altitude forest, focusing on birding by sound and sight.
+We have seen 65-85 species on this trip, including Ovenbird, Cordilleran Flycatcher, and Broad-tailed Hummingbird.
 At Battle Ridge Campground we have seen Black-backed Woodpeckers and Williamson's Sapsuckers.
-Walking is easy, and a spotting scope would be helpful for viewing waterfowl and shorebirds at Cottonwood Reservoir.
+Walking is easy, and a spotting scope would be helpful for viewing waterfowl and shorebirds at Cottonwood Reservoir